 Visit the Muhammad Ali Center

 Muhammad Ali's fame began after winning a gold medal in boxing at the 1960 Olympics in Rome, but he is more than just a sports hero.
-Born and raised in Louisville, he devoted much of his life to helping the less-fortunate across the world, and the Muhammad Ali Center was built to celebrate his admirable life and strength of character.
+Born and raised in Louisville, he devoted much of his life to helping the less fortunate across the world, and the Muhammad Ali Center was built to celebrate his admirable life and strength of character.
 The center is focused on presenting his life and values and how people can use them to develop a love for others, sense of community, and compassion.
 Whether you're a lifelong fan or just want to know more about this American legend, the Muhammad Ali Center is a must-see spot.

 Tour Historic Louisville Homes